Woocommerce

 If you run a WooCommerce website, you may have wondered where all your products are stored behind the scenes.
 Understanding how WooCommerce organises data in the database can help when you’re troubleshooting, migrating your site, or planning performance improvements.

-At Corsto Web Design, we often get asked this question by business owners who manage their own WordPress websites, so let’s break it down clearly.
+We often get asked this question by business owners who manage their own WordPress websites, so let’s break it down clearly.

 Understanding the WordPress Database Structure